 AL amyloidosis is caused by an abnormality in certain cells found in the bone marrow, called plasma cells.

 The abnormal plasma cells produce abnormal forms of light chain proteins, which enter the bloodstream and can form amyloid deposits.

-Healthy people have normal light chain proteins in their blood that are part of their natural antibody proteins, which help protect the body from illness and infection.
+Healthy people have normal light chain proteins in their blood that are part of their natural antibody proteins.
+These help protect the body from infection.

 The abnormal light chains in patients with AL amyloidosis clump together into thread-like strings (amyloid fibrils) that the body cannot clear away easily.

 Over time, amyloid fibrils build up as AL amyloid deposits in tissues and organs.
 This gradually stops them functioning properly, causing the many symptoms of AL amyloidosis.

 Unlike some other types of amyloidosis, AL amyloidosis is not inherited, so a person with the condition cannot pass it on to their children.

 Treating AL amyloidosis

 There is not currently a cure for amyloidosis.
 The amyloid deposits cannot be directly removed.